In This Article

 What Happens During a Smear Test?

 Many women feel apprehensive leading up to smear tests.
 Many women worry it may be painful and complicated, or they can simply be embarrassed.
-As a GP who carries out smear tests and as a woman who has smear tests myself, I would like to take this opportunity to reassure that it's never a bad as you think!
 For those of you who have never had a smear test, this is what happens:

 1. A smear test is carried out by a nurse or doctor.
 They will insert a tiny plastic device called a speculum into the vagina.
 It's inserted closed and then gently opened so the practitioner can view the cervix.